dkharazi/oldnotes/semiparametric_regression/06_gam.md

 - Similar to a linear model, a GAM can be applied with both quantitative and qualitative responses
 - A GAM model provides a useful compromise between linear and fully nonparametric models

+## Additive Model
+- An additive model is a type of model that is made up of individual components added together
+- In other words, an additive model should follow the following format: yi = β0 + fj(xij)
+- The individual components can be either linear components or non-linear components, but they usually refer to non-linear components
+- Examples of additive models: linear regression models, linear probability model, GAMs, etc.

 ## Advantages of GAMs
 - Because a GAM fits a non-linear function to each predictor variable:
 	- We can make more accurate predictions if the true fit between the response variable and an individual predictor variable is non-linear (compared to a linear fit)